Phase 1 - Intervention

 Study results appear in the New England Journal of Medicine here.
 You may view the official news release from the NIH here.
 You may also view links from other TODAY study publications here.

 Major study inclusion criteria for TODAY included:

 Phase 2 - Long-term Outcomes

 Recognizing the potential for a fuller understanding of the treatment for DM2 that began in youth, the NIDDK secured funding to transition participants to non-blinded, non-randomized standard diabetes care and management with follow-up through February 28, 2014.
-During this time, the study leadership will develop a longitudinal follow-up based on findings from the intervention phase of TODAY.
-We will monitor the effects of the different treatments from TODAY, describe the continued evolution of beta cell function, and describe the development of vascular complications and risk factors for vascular complications.
+Thanks to ongoing committment from the NIDDK, participants will be observed beyond March 1, 2014, with close monitoring of the long-term effects of the different treatments from TODAY, description of the continued evolution of beta cell function, and description of the development of vascular complications and risk factors for vascular complications.

 A separate set of TODAY study protocols relate to collecting blood and phenotypic information from more than 3,200 paticipants diagnosed with DM2 before age 18.
 Our Section is one of 24 sites collecting this data, which will be used to explore relationships between candidate genes and DM2, obesity, insulin resistance, and cardiovascular complications of insulin resistance.